 At the same time, doing a front squat without a rack could potentially increase risk of injury.
 This is because, in addition to doing the front squat, they must begin with a deadlift.
 The more movement an exercise has, the greater the risk that something can go wrong.

 For these reasons, it's important for personal trainers to look at each client individually.
 Assess their physical strength and ability to use proper form to determine which type of squat is best.

-Front squats are great additions to a full body workout.
+Front squats are great additions to lower body workouts or a full body workout routine.
 To make them even more effective for your clients, here are a few factors to consider: